hbctraining/main/registrations/CFAR_bundle_Intro-to-RandIntro-tobulkRNAseqPartII.md

 ### **Cost:**

-There is a ***non-refundable*** and ***non-transferable*** $105 registration fee for this workshop bundle.
+There is a ***non-refundable*** and ***non-transferable*** $75 registration fee for this workshop bundle.

 We will be accepting 25 participants on a first-come, first-served basis:

-- **If you are one of the first 25 eligible* registrants**, you will receive an email within 1 week with a link to pay the (non-refundable & non-transferable) $105 registration fee.
+- **If you are one of the first 25 eligible* registrants**, you will receive an email within 1 week with a link to pay the (non-refundable & non-transferable) $75 registration fee.
 - **If you are not among the first 25 eligible* registrants**, you will be added to the waitlist and notified when we open registration for the next iteration of this workshop.

 *NOTE: You will not have a reserved seat for this workshop until you pay the registration fee.
-Please make sure you pay within the time stated in that email, else you will lose your spot to someone on the waitlist.*
+Please make sure you pay within the time stated in that email, else you will lose your spot to someone on the waitlist.

+*NOTE2: HBC/CFAR are offering two workshops at 2022 prices.
+Introduction to R, is being offered at $35 and will increase to $50 for subsequent basic workshops (ie R and Shell).
+Intro to RNA-seq II is being offered at $50 and subsequent advanced workshops will be offerd at $65.
+The workshop bundle - both Intro to R and bulk RNA seq II are being offered at a $10 discount to the 2022 rates: $75.
+Subsequent bundles will be offered at $105.

 ---